3 September 2020 / Thursday / 18:00

 Andrei BACIU – photo

-Szabolcs ESZTÉNYI, Hubert ZEMLER, Ryszard LATECKI – The Shining / 2019 / Commissioned by CODES Festival // PREMIERE
+Szabolcs ESZTÉNYI, Hubert ZEMLER, Ryszard LATECKI – The Shining / Commissioned by Polish Society for Contemporary Music for CODES Festival // PREMIERE

 THE SHINING, coming from the Photographic Scores series, is a voyage into the world of minimalist poetic photography.
 A group of composers, masters of improvisation, make references to the works by a Romanian photographer, Andreia Baciu.